 - Indexing and storage for data, connections, models, notebooks, dashboards, and connected folder assets.

 - Metadata import from connections into a project or a catalog.

-- Profiling of textual data in relational (first 5000 rows only) and unstructured data.
+- Profiling of textual data in relational (first 5000 rows only).

 - Categories for organizing your governance artifacts and the users who can view and manage them.